liaswapna/Meal-Tracker/README.md

 ### Overview
 ---
-The meal tracking application will allow users to keep track of the meals they eat throughout the day; the foods they eat with each meal; and what percentage of their meals are complete.
+The meal tracker is a back-end application that will allow users to keep track of the meals they eat throughout the day; the foods they eat with each meal; and what percentage of their meals are complete.

 ### Getting Started
 ---